Meet the 22-Year-Old Girl Behind Drake's Dad's Upcoming Music Video

 Videos by VICE

-Confusion on Twitter.
-Drakes pappa is Swedish for Drake’s dad.
-Varför and vad gör means WHY/WHAT?
+Earlier this year, rumors about Drake’s dad hanging out in Stockholm surfaced.
+People got confused.
+Upset.
+Even momentarily mad.
+Twitter, which normally isn’t particularly hot in Swedish, was suddenly on fire.
+Why would Drake’s dad want to hang out in Stockholm, Sweden?
+Why?
+What?
+WHY?
+Also, rumor had it he hung out at the Swedish Grammis!
+Without his son!
+OMG.

 Turns out Drake’s dad was introduced to Sweden thanks to 22-year-old Swedish/Barbadian Stockholm native Nikeisha Andersson.
-At a time when all you guys did was vomiting from drinking too much cheap vodka or smoking your first joints, Nikeisha started working professionally with video production at 16 years old.
+At a time when most kids were smoking their first joints or vomiting from too much cheap vodka, at 16, Nikeisha was working professionally with video production.

 For the past seven years, she’s grown to become one of Sweden’s youngest and most popular music video directors.
-Not only has this girl directed videos for prominent musicians such as Elliphant, Sabina Ddumba, Zara Larsson, OIAM and Tove Styrke – to name a few – she’s also produced videos for major commercial clients such as UEFA Champions League and Swedish Idol.
+Not only has this girl directed videos for prominent musicians such as Elliphant, Sabina Ddumba, Zara Larsson, OIAM and Tove Styrke—to name a few—she’s also produced videos for major commercial clients such as UEFA Champions League and Swedish Idol.
 Additionally, she’s in charge of the video concepts of Absolut and Malibu’s brand new booze label.
-Also, due to some weird connection in cosmos, she’ll soon be responsible for Dennis Graham a.k.a.
+Also, due to some weird connection in the cosmos, she’ll soon be responsible for Dennis Graham, a.k.a.
 Drake’s dad’s first-ever (perhaps only?) music video.

-I caught up with Nikeisha so we can put all the rumours about Mr. Graham’s trips to Sweden at rest.
-Also, I bet you all want to know how Nikeisha ended up having her dream job, owning her own business, and being invited to Drake‘s house at an age when most of us still try to figure out the basics.
+I caught up with Nikeisha so we can put all the rumors about Mr. Graham’s trips to Sweden at rest.
+Plus we talk about how Nikeisha ended up with her dream job, owning her own business, and being invited to Drake‘s house at an age when most of us still try to figure out the basics.

 NOISEY: Hi Nikeisha!
 I know you’ve been making videos since you were nine years old, but how did all that start?